 Wax rims are placed in your mouth to help establish a proper bite and orientation of the teeth.
 You can now select the size, shape, and shade of the teeth for your denture.
 Once your dentist has recorded the necessary requirements, they will send the measurements to a dental lab for fabrication.

-This is the most critical step in the denture process.
+This is the most critical step in the process.
 The dental lab will send a mockup of the denture to make sure you are happy with the color, look, fit, and overall feel of the denture.
 If any changes are needed, additional appointments may be necessary.
-Once the denture is made to your satisfaction, the try-in denture will be sent to the lab to create the final denture.
+Once you are satisfied, the try-in denture will be sent to the lab to create the final prosthetic.

-Your dentist will make sure that you are utterly pleased with your denture and that it looks and feels as natural as possible.
+Your dentist will make sure that you are utterly pleased with your prosthetic and that it looks and feels as natural as possible.

 Your final fitting is here!
 The denture is seated and your fit and bite are checked.
-Once all the attributes check out, your dentures are ready to head home with you!
+Once all the attributes check out, you’re all done!

 What is a Denture Reline?

 As soon as your dentures begin to feel loose in your mouth, you should think of getting it relined.
-Relining dentures means that the dentist adds a specialized material to the inner plate of your dentures that hugs your gums.
+Relining means that the dentist adds a specialized material to the inner plate that hugs your gums.

-A soft reline may be done if you frequently present with denture sores and helps cushion your gums from further damage.
+A soft reline may be done if you frequently present with sores.
+A soft reline helps cushion your gums from further damage.

-A hard reline may be done if you are tolerating the dentures well but they appear to be loose or do not fit as well.
+A hard reline may be done if you are tolerating the dentures well but they appear to be loose or they don’t fit.